Login

 Should vertical software companies develop in-house embedded financing or partner?

-While independent software vendors (ISVs) have a unique opportunity in this space to offer their customers more access to financial products, building a lending business presents formidable challenges.
+While independent software vendors (ISVs) and Payfacs have a unique opportunity in this space to offer their customers more access to financial products, building a capital product presents formidable challenges.
+Let's take a closer look at those challenges and the options for overcoming them.
+For a quick deep dive, click here to jump to a side-by-side comparison of the pros and cons of building in-house or partnering.

 The Rise of Vertical Payments and Industry-Specific Software